withastro/docs/src/pages/en/editor-setup.md

 prettier -w --plugin-search-dir=. .
 ```

-Additional settings are also required when using Prettier inside VS Code, see the plugin's README for more information
+Additional settings are also required when using Prettier inside VS Code, see the plugin's README for more information.
 :::